Service specification referenceΒΆ

 This application container exposes one endpoint.
 It also includes the optional public field to enable access to the endpoint from outside of Snowflake (internet access).
 By default, public is false.

-This section explains both spec.volumes and spec.containers.volumeMounts specification fields because they are closely related.
+This section explains both spec.volumes and spec.containers.volumeMounts specification fields because they’re closely related.

-• spec.volumes defines a shared file system, volumes available to your containers.
+• spec.volumes defines a shared file system.
+These volumes can be made available in your containers.

 • spec.containers.volumeMount defines where a volume appears in specific containers.